teo-sanchez/teo-sanchez.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

 I am a postdoctoral researcher specializing in human-AI interaction.
-I earned my Ph.D. as a member of the [ExSitu](https://ex-situ.lri.fr/) research team in [LISN](https://www.lisn.upsaclay.fr/), and the [HCI](https://hci.isir.upmc.fr/) team in [ISIR](https://www.isir.upmc.fr/).
+Starting january 2025, I will be a Marie-Skłodowska Curie (MSCA) fellow at the Munich Interactive Intelligence Initiative (MI3) at LMU, working with Prof. Ophelia Deroy.
+My project will investigate *How does human agency shape machine learning understanding?*.

-My primary focus is on understanding how people comprehend and interact with AI systems, alongside designing meaningful and effective interactions with machine learning algorithms.
+My primary research focus is on understanding how people comprehend and can interact with AI systems.
+I am interested in designing both inclusive and reflective interactions with machine learning systems.

-In particular, my work focuses on understanding and developing teachable ML systems that enable users to simultaneously generate the knowledge data of interest and experience the model’s predictions and improvements.
-This approach creates simultaneous usage and development and can potentially advance more personalized and transparent AI systems for non-expert users in AI, either for pedagogy or in niche domains (e.g., science, medecine, arts).
+Second, I study communities of practice that develop around AI technology in the creative and cultural industries.
+This thread of research spans from the study of early artists that incorporated AI in their practice in the latter half of 2010s, to the recent recreative and online communities centered on text-to-image generation.